ProServicesStorage/ansible_configs/README.md

 8. Download then install MacPorts.
 You can download from [here](https://www.macports.org/install.php).
 Click on your version of OSX
 9. Download and install Python for mac.
 You can get [here](https://www.python.org/downloads/)
-10. Install Python which also installs `pip`
+10. Install Python which also installs `pip`.
+Make sure to click on the **Install Certificates.command" when the installation completes.
 11. Upgrade pip

 ```bash
 pip3 install --upgrade pip
 ```

-12. Install Ansible on the macbook
+12. Install Ansible on the Macbook

 ```bash
 pip3 install ansible
 ```

-13. Run playbook from macbook.
+13. Run playbook from Macbook.
+Takes about an hour to complete.
+Curious how long it will take on the Intel Macbook Pro

 ```bash
 sudo ansible-pull -U https://github.com/ProServicesStorage/ansible_configs.git ansible_mac.yml